isomerpages/moe-beaconpri/_beacon-experiential-learning/Special Programmes/Making in Education at Beacon.md

 skills.
 These are necessary 21st Century Competencies to manage evolving challenges in life.</p>
 <p>Besides emphasising experiential learning in daily teaching and learning
-lessons, the school also specially set aside a Beacon Experiential Learning Week for more focused learning in the aspect of making.
+lessons, the school also specially set aside a <strong>Beacon Experiential Learning Week</strong> for more focused learning in the aspect of making.
 During this week, all learning opportunities are designed for learning to take place through making experiences.
 The activities in Beacon Experiential Learning Week are reviewed each year for improvement.</p>
-<p>In the problem-solving process, the students go through the process of
+<p>In the problem-solving process, the students go through the process of <strong>Beacon CREATES</strong> to
-Beacon CREATES to develop the required skills in identifying issues and arriving at an appropriate solution.
+develop the required skills in identifying issues and arriving at an appropriate solution.
 The process in Beacon CREATES are as follows:</p>
 <p><strong>C </strong>– consider different aspects of the issue
 <br><strong>R </strong>– redefine for better understanding
 <br><strong>E </strong>– examine and establish possible approaches to manage